 The pub appears to have acquired its present name by the end of the 18th century.

-Since the 1970s, the Ship’s Inn has been a home for the LGBTQ+ community after landlord Don Rose offered a room for the Medway Gay Switchboard to operate from.
+The Inn is considered one of the earliest LGBTQ+ venues in the country.
+Since the 1970s, the pub has been a home for the community after landlord Don Rose offered a room for the Medway Gay Switchboard to operate from.
 Keys were also given to locals who found themselves in need of refuge.

 Over the years, the pub has welcomed the likes of Barbara Windsor, Jo Brand, Tom Robinson and Doris Troy.